renovatebot/renovatebot.github.io/src/about-us.md

 ## Special thanks

-We want to highlight the work of some very awesome people.
+We want to highlight the work of these awesome people.
-Thank you very much for your time and effort!
+Thank you for your time and effort!

 ### Maintainers